oamg/leapp-repository/docs/source/contrib-and-devel-guidelines.md

 Using environmental variables might be problematic as the computer is rebooted several times during the upgrade process.
 The original environment does not survive reboots.
 If you need to use environmental variables, use the prefix `LEAPP_` in their name.
-Moreover, avoid using bare `os.environ` and instead use provided `get_env` function from the `leapp.libraries.common.config` library.
+Moreover, avoid using bare {py:data}`os.environ` and instead use provided `get_env` function from the `leapp.libraries.common.config` library.
 This combination ensures that the environmental variables are available throughout the entire upgrade and also helps with possible investigation when any problems occur.

 ### Running external commands
-Leapp provides the `leapp.libraries.stdlib.run` function to execute external commands in its standard library.
+Leapp provides the {py:func}`leapp.libraries.stdlib.run` function to execute external commands in its standard library.
 This function exposes a simple interface and ensures that the calls are properly logged.
-Calling the function might raise `CalledProcessError` (if the command exits with nonzero exit code; this behaviour can be disabled).
-Calling the function can also rise `OSError`, if the binary is not present, or if the file is not executable at all.
-The `CalledProcessError` needs to be always handled.
-Handling `OSError` is not required if the application is guaranteed to exist and executable.
+Calling the function might raise {py:exc}`leapp.libraries.stdlib.CalledProcessError` (if the command exits with nonzero exit code; this behaviour can be disabled).
+Calling the function can also raise {py:exc}`OSError`, if the binary is not present, or if the file is not executable at all.
+The {py:exc}`~leapp.libraries.stdlib.CalledProcessError` needs to be always handled.
+Handling {py:exc}`OSError` is not required if the application is guaranteed to exist and executable.

-The use of the `subprocess` library is forbidden in leapp repositories.
-Use of the library would require very good reasoning, why the `run` function cannot be used.
+The use of the {py:mod}`subprocess` library is forbidden in leapp repositories.
+Use of the library would require very good reasoning, why the {py:func}`~leapp.libraries.stdlib.run` function cannot be used.

 ## Commits and pull requests (PRs)
 ### PR description